davidruegamer/deepregression/README.md

 A Python version of the package is available [here](https://github.com/HelmholtzAI-Consultants-Munich/PySDDR).

+# News

+* May 6: The package now supports orthogonalization on a column-basis (which is now also the default)
+* Apr 29: The convex combination of `fsbatch_optimizer` can now be adjusted via `fsbatch_factor`
+* Mar 20: The package now support the fitting of GAMs using a batch-type Fellner-Schall algorithm (`fsbatch_optimizer`)

 # Related literature

 The following works are based on the ideas implemented in this package: